Kirkwood City Council shooting

 2008 mass shooting in Missouri, U.S.

-On February 7, 2008, a gunman went on a shooting rampage at a public meeting in the city hall, leaving six people dead (Note: Five of the victims died on the day of the shooting and Mike Swoboda initially survived the shooting but later died in a hospice where he was receiving cancer care on September 6, 2008.) and a seventh injured in Kirkwood, Missouri, a suburb of St. Louis.
+On February 7, 2008, a mass shooting during a public meeting in Kirkwood City Hall left six people dead (Note: Five of the victims died on the day of the shooting and Mike Swoboda initially survived the shooting but later died in a hospice where he was receiving cancer care on September 6, 2008.) and another injured in Kirkwood, Missouri, United States, a suburb of St. Louis.
+Among the victims was the city's mayor, Mike Swoboda, who died from his injuries seven months later.
 Charles Lee "Cookie" Thornton, aged 52, shot one police officer with a revolver across the side street from city hall and took the officer's handgun before entering city hall.
 Thornton reached council chambers with these two pistols shortly after the meeting began.
 There, he shot a police officer, the public works director, two council members, the mayor, and a reporter.
 The shooter died from two gunshot wounds in a shootout with police.